 Breast Implants: 6 Things I Wish I Knew Before Getting a Boob Job

 You’re officially over it.
-Be it beach or sweater time, you’re over being “itty bitty” and you want a little (or a lot) something more.
-After obsessive research, your decision has finally been made, and it’s time for the dream boob job you’ve been planning for.
+Be it beach or sweater time, you’re over being “itty bitty,” and you want a little or a lot more.
+After ample research, you make the decision—it’s time for that dream boob job.

-1. When you get breast implants, you are signing up for at least one or more surgeries down the road.
+1. When you get breast implants, you will need at least one or more surgeries later on.

 “On a more serious note, and because I'm the CM of breast implant removal, I would like all women to know that breast implants are not lifetime devices.
 They almost always have to be replaced or removed at some point in a woman's life.
 I'm shocked at how many women don't know this.” – Angiemcc

-3. Not so fast!
-What you see immediately after surgery isn’t your final result.
+3. What you see immediately after surgery isn’t the final result.

 “Take a lot of pics from different angles the first few days.
 Two or three weeks later, you will be glad you did.
 You can look back and see just how much progress you have made.
 They change so much the first two weeks or so.
 It's easy to get discouraged, because you are looking at them every day, and you might not realize how much they are changing.
 If you have day 1 and 2 photos to look at, you will feel so much better.” – redglory

-4. Yes, ladies, the “Boobie Blues” are a real thing.
+4. Yes, the 'boobie blues' are a real thing.